jsdotlua/jest-lua/docs/docs/Configuration.md

 }
 ```

 Alternatively, a table with the keys `name` and `color` can be passed.
 This allows for a custom configuration of the background color of the displayName. `displayName` defaults to white when its value is a string.
-Jest Roblox uses [`chalk-lua`](https://github.com/Roblox/chalk-lua) to provide the color.
-As such, all of the valid options for colors supported by `chalk-lua` are also supported by Jest Roblox.
+Jest Lua uses [`chalk-lua`](https://github.com/Roblox/chalk-lua) to provide the color.
+As such, all of the valid options for colors supported by `chalk-lua` are also supported by Jest Lua.

 ```lua
 return {